 The often forgotten action poet Walter Hill stages kinetic, breathless pulp fiction with this modern-day Treasure of the Sierra Madre, a mixture of action-movie magnetization and post-industrial enervation.
 It’s a near horror-movie visualization of urban strife punched-up with vigorous conviction, if not depth, by Hill’s customary style – halfway between knuckle-dusting barn-burner and morality play where the near-amorality of the play is bracing without ever shuttle-cocking into sadistic.

-Then again, the gangsters aren’t so different after all in this screenplay by a pre-Back to the Future Bob Gale and Robert Zemeckis (which unfathomably spent ten years in exile before being finally).
-Although they appear as specters or hoodlums early on, the black gang fronted by the devilishly coiled king snake Ice-T and the more perturbed Ice Cube (early film roles for both) is treated with an equal mix of melodramatic menace and nonchalant, off-the-cuff humanism as the two white buccaneers, played by Bill Paxton and a sadistic William Sadler.
+Then again, the gangsters aren’t so different after all in this screenplay by a pre-Back to the Future Bob Gale and Robert Zemeckis (which unfathomably spent ten years in exile before being finally made).
+Although they appear as specters or hoodlums early on, the black gang fronted by the devilishly coiled king snake Ice-T and the more perturbed Ice Cube (early film roles for both) is treated with the same mix of melodramatic menace and nonchalant, off-the-cuff humanism as the two white buccaneers, played by Bill Paxton and a sadistic William Sadler.

 Filmed in the torn-down wide emptiness of clutter and urban malaise that is a pre-Olympics Atlanta, the cinematography turns the building, an everyday marker of broken-down, denied post-industry America and urban emptiness, into something like a haunted house labyrinth containing a mythical treasure that everyone – regardless of race – can’t wait to get their hands on.
 The film isn’t exactly actively race-positive, but the rejection of the gangsters as the outright villains positions them as something like homeowners in an invasion film simply looking out for their territory.
 When conflict erupts, it isn’t because the African Americans torture the whites, but because the whites believe the gold – which they live hours from, unlike the gang – is rightfully theirs.